 Keeping track of your finances

-To truly master your finances you could use a simple accounting system to help you to better understand this area of your business.
-You should prepare accounts on a regular basis (easy to do when using accounting software) which will help you to maintain your assets and cash flows so that you will be able to see the day-to-day cash movement.
-The use of appropriate accounting software (like Xero, MYOB, Quickbooks etc) is also recommended to enable you to fully understand what is happening with your cash flow and accounts.
+To truly master your finances, use a simple accounting system (like Xero, MYOB or Quickbooks) to help you to better understand this area of your business.
+Prepare your accounts on a regular basis (easy to do when using accounting software) which will help you maintain your assets and cash flows so that you can see the day-to-day cash movement.
+The use of appropriate accounting software is also recommended so you can fully understand what is happening with your cash flow and accounts.

-Be aware of what it is costing you to be open and price your services appropriately to cover these costs and make a healthy profit.
-If you are not sure how to calculate your break even and work out a healthy margin then ask someone who knows, don’t leave it to chance – as the chances are you’re not making the margin you need to be as successful as you could be – and that’s a sin in itself isn’t it!?
+Be aware of what it’s costing you to open your doors, and price your services appropriately to cover these costs and make a healthy profit.
+If you are not sure how to calculate your break-even and work out a healthy margin then ask someone who knows, don’t leave it to chance – as the chances are you’re not making the margin you need to be as successful as you could be – and that’s a sin in itself isn’t it!?

 In a salon, spa or clinic you must have a backup plan for your finances.
 In the event of a sudden increase in competition or new promotional activity in the market, you may witness a temporary shift in consumer buying behaviour, resulting in lower sales.

 What alternate plans do you have?

 This is a very important question and you really should know the answer.
 You probably have an overdraft, however other alternative resources may include loans from institutions (including banks or investment companies) or investment from family, friends or other investors.

-As a business owner, you need to know the institutions that are willing to invest.
+As a salon business owner, you need to know the institutions that are willing to invest.
 After researching their requirements and criteria, put efforts in to bring your business up to meet the financer’s standards.
 Available financers may include the following:

-- Banks: Banks are generally more conservative and risk averse.
+Banks are generally more conservative and risk averse.
 They primarily invest in more established and financially strong businesses.
 You need to check and understand where you stand in terms of establishing a relationship with relevant banks.

-- Personal relations and new investors: Look around and see which of your family, friends or club members may be interested in investing in your business.
+Look around and see which of your family, friends or club members may be interested in investing in your business.
 Shortlist them and continue to build a relationship with them.
 You should also always keep your eyes and ears open to identify potential investors that may become interested in financing your business when required.
 Build a relationship of trust between these people too.

-Trouble meeting your business financing needs?
+Trouble meeting your financial needs?/span>

 If you have trouble meeting your business financing needs, check your costs and your profit levels.
 Typically a business struggling to pay the bills either does not have enough business, or they are not making enough margin on the business they do have to stay afloat easily.